International Relationships and Activities

 Anyone traveling internationally using RF funds is required to submit an

 Electronic Foreign Travel Request

-eFTR) prior to travel.
+(eFTR) prior to travel.
 Prior approval is required for travel to certain countries.

 SBU Guest/Visitor Policy P601.

+SBU Policy P212).
 Specific information on export controls and how to comply is available on the

 Export Compliance website.

-parties, and access to software is available
+person or entity.
+A guidance document and access to software is available